 Remember that it’s your check, so tell your health worker about any worries you have.

-Your doctor will write down information from your health check on one of the templates from the Royal Australian College of General Practitioners and the National Aboriginal Community Controlled Health Organisation.
+Your doctor will write down information from your health check on one of the templates developed by the Royal Australian College of General Practitioners and the National Aboriginal Community Controlled Health Organisation.

 Your doctor will let you know if you need any follow-up care to look after your health, and where you need to go for that care.